alexdevero/alex-devero-blog/__drafts__/draft--usememo-hook.md

 This change will tell useEffect to execute the `console.log`.
 As a result, a new value of `memoizedVal` will show up in the console.
 To reiterate, don't do this.
 It doesn't make sense to use useMemo and then never let it memoize anything.

+## Use useMemo hook with caution

+Performance is important and it is easy to go over the edge when trying to optimizer everything.
+It is just as easy to over-use the React useMemo hook.
+Think before you decide to use useMemo hook.
+Remember that the hook itself introduces some overhead.
+The hook brings in new complex logic you have to take into account.

+It can also create new performance issues, issue you didn't have before.
+When you memoize something, you store it in the memory.
+This gives more space for the CPU.
+However, there are still resources that are consumed.
+The only thing that changed is the type of resource it consumes.

+So, use useMemo only for really expensive computations.
+Make sure you use that memory for things that can make a difference.
+Use profiling tools to identify those expensive computations, computations that use a lot of resources.
+Try to optimize these with useMemo and see if the profile changes for the better.

+One additional warning.
+Don't rely on useMemo too much.
+As is mentioned in the [React docs], useMemo doesn't guarantee you to execute the function only when dependencies change.
+React may also choose to remove memoized values and recalculate them so it can free up memory.
+So, make sure your code works without useMemo as well.

 [xyz-ihs snippet="thank-you-message"]